KRMisha/Makefile/README.md

 Options:
-  release=1       Run target using release configuration rather than debug win32=1         Build for 32-bit Windows (valid when built on Windows only)
+  release=1       Run target using release configuration rather than debug

 Note: the above options affect the all, install, run, copyassets, compdb, and printvars targets
 ```